PhilipGriffith/AHPy/README.md

 `Compare.target_weights`: *dict*, the target weights of the elements in the lowest level of the hierarchy; each key is an element and each value is that element's computed target weight; *if the global weight of the Compare object is less than 1.0, the value will be `None`*
 - `{'a': 0.5, 'b': 0.5}`

+`Compare.consistency_ratio`: *float*, the consistency ratio of the Compare object's pairwise comparisons

 ### Compare.add_children()